ejongepier/metabarcoding-qiime.github.io/docs/_sources/denoise.rst.txt

 .. important::

-   The NCBI-BLAST links are useful for assessing the taxonomic affiliation and alignment of individual features to the reference database.
    Results of the “top hits” from a simple BLAST search such as this are known to be poor predictors of the true taxonomic affiliations of these features, especially in cases where the closest reference sequence in the database is not very similar to the sequence that you are using as a query.
    Instead, use automated taxonomic classification (see tutorial for tomorrow).

 .. admonition:: Question 8

-   What is the best BLAST hit for the most abundant feature in your data set?
+   What is the best BLAST hit for the most abundant feature in the data set?